homerhanumat/lzchugo/content/retreats.md

 Georgetown, KY 40324
 </blockquote>

-We'll send a out a Zoom link by email to everyone who has registered.
+Closer to the day, we'll send a out a Zoom link by email to everyone who has registered.